samipn/Jump_Star/README.md

 I added transition effects between screens, as well as a jumping animation.

-I also added a counter to count how many stars the player has collected, and a high score tracker that updates in real time and saves the player's highscore even after closing the game.
+I also added a counter to count how many stars the player has collected, and a highscore tracker that updates in real time and saves the player's highscore even after closing the game.

 I created all assets by myself.
 For the player, I decided to have a space/star theme so the player themselves is a star.